ARNG Soldiers from 9 states, territories conduct funeral honors training in Virginia Beach

-The Virginia Army National Guard Funeral Honors Program hosts 11 Army National Guard Soldiers from nine states and territories for a level 2 funeral honors training course March 5, 2024, at the State Military Reservation in Virginia Beach, Virginia.
+The Virginia Army National Guard Funeral Honors Program hosted 11 Army National Guard Soldiers from nine states and territories for a level 2 funeral honors training course Feb.
+26 to March 8, 2024, at the State Military Reservation in Virginia Beach, Virginia.
 Soldiers from Virginia, Illinois, Maryland, Michigan, Minnesota, Puerto Rico, Rhode Island, Tennessee and Wisconsin participated in the two week-long training, which certifies instructors to teach fellow Soldiers the skills, procedures and standards for providing final respects to military veterans.

-(U.S. National Guard photo by A.J.
-Coyne)
+“It’s hard physically and mentally,” said Staff Sgt.
+Antonio Alexander, a Virginia National Guard Soldier assigned to the Norfolk- based Bravo Battery, 1st Battalion, 111th Field Artillery Regiment, 116th Infantry Brigade Combat Team.
+“It’s much tougher than level 1.
+They challenge us to be better personally and professionally and it’s a great experience.”

+There are three levels of training in the military funeral honors program.
+Level 1 is the foundation and teaches Soldiers how to perform the services.
+Virginia conducts a 40-hour, Level 1 training course several times a year.

 |Date Taken: